 DELAYED is not supported for partitioned tables.

-statement on a partitioned table locks the entire table.
+partitioned table locks the entire table.

 A trigger on a partitioned table, once activated, locks the entire table.